cncf/gitjobs/docs/about.md

 ### Anything else?

-For any further questions, please contact us [by opening a discussion on the GitJobs repository](https://github.com/cncf/gitjobs/discussions).
+For any further questions, please contact us [by opening a discussion in the GitJobs repository](https://github.com/cncf/gitjobs/discussions).